Get to know our Women In Flight Ambassadors, the new generation of female pilots, and what inspired them to reach for the sky.

 "I want to break gender stereotypes in aviation and motivate students, especially girls, to believe in their dreams."

-What female leadership is: Building each other up for success in a male-dominated field.
+What is female leadership to you?
+Building each up for success in a male-dominated field.

-One piece of advice for someone starting out in aviation: Your dedication to your goals will push you and see that you get through the journey.
+What’s one piece of advice you would give to someone starting out in the aviation industry?
+Do not get discouraged by the amount of studying that is involved in becoming a pilot.
+Your dedication to your goals will push you and see that you get through the journey.

 Meera has worked as a passenger agent, weight and balance specialist, and airline operations coordinator, before living her dream to take flight training.
 Achieving her Commercial Pilot License last year was her proudest achievement.
 Her next step is an Instructor Rating at the Brampton Flight Centre.
 Meera volunteers with the Civil Air Search and Rescue Association and through the Ninety-Nines, helped conduct over 20 aviation presentations to schools.
 She co-founded “Approaching Finals”, that connects female student pilots across Canada with professional pilots.